-- 45.3.1 At least one member of the Council of Governors must attend the next Annual General Meeting and present the amendment, and - 45.3.2 The Trust must give the Members an opportunity to vote on whether they approve the amendment. - 45.4 If more than half of the Members voting approve the amendment, the amendment continues to have effect; otherwise, it ceases to have effect and the Trust must take such steps as are necessary as a result. - Amendments by the Trust of its Constitution are to be notified to Monitor.
+- 45.4 If more than half of the Members voting approve the amendment, the amendment continues to have effect; otherwise, it ceases to have effect and the Trust must take such steps as are necessary as a result. - 45.5 Amendments by the Trust of its Constitution are to be notified to Monitor.
 For the avoidance of doubt, Monitor's functions do not include a power or duty to determine whether or not the Constitution, as a result of the amendments, accords with Schedule 7 of the 2006 Act.